WigsPlus/TestRepo/README.md

 # Docker Setup

-In terminal for setup:(Proberly not needed)
+In terminal for setup: (Properly not needed)

 docker build -t wiggersdocker/hospital .